Sara-Sundin/SizeMeApp/README.md

 ## User Stories

-The development of the SizeMeApp website followed a structured user story framework, ensuring that each feature was designed with clear objectives, measurable success, and actionable development steps.
+The development of the SizeMeApp website follows a structured user story framework, ensuring that each feature is designed with clear objectives, measurable success, and actionable development steps.

 The site follows the CRUD (Create, Read, Update, Delete) methodology to manage data efficiently.
 Each user story is structured to ensure that core functionalities align with CRUD operations, enabling seamless interaction with the system.